Bi Cheng Senter

 Kika W. L. Van Robays

-Kika W. L. Van Robays (they/them) is a PhD student in Cultural Studies at the Chinese University of Hong Kong.
+Kika W. L. Van Robays 文詠玲 (they/them) is a PhD Candidate in Cultural Studies at the Chinese University of Hong Kong (Department of Cultural and Religious Studies).
 They are from Belgium and from Hong Kong.
-Kika’s research focuses on zines, queer communities, the Sinophone/Sinosphere, and Transpacific connections.
-They grapple daily with the question of where one community starts and the other end, they emphasize tenderness and platonic affections above all.
-Kika is also a poet and the author of Let the Mourning Come with Prolific Pulse LLC (2022).
+Kika’s research with the tentative title, Queer/ing Zines: Practicing Collective Trans-Formation, focuses on zines, queer communities, and care and connections.
+Immersing themselves in solidarity and community care, they emphasise tenderness, platonic affections, and a constant sense of wonder above all.
+Kika is a poet and the author of Let the Mourning Come with Prolific Pulse LLC (2022) alongside many other published poems and book reviews.
+They are also one of the founders of Slam-T (spoken word and slam poetry platform).
 They have an MA in Chinese Language and Culture (Ghent University) and in Gender and Diversity Studies (Flemish joint university program).

 Tentative Research Topic